-Join Gerry O'Brien for an in-depth discussion in this video Understanding C# class files, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Understanding C# class files, part of Learning C#.

 Object-oriented programming is what's typically…used in most application development today.…Classes form the foundation of object-oriented programming.…You can consider a class to be analogous to…a blueprint for building a house, as an example.…The blueprint describes the characteristics of the house, and…the house is actually constructed or built from that blueprint.…When we think about a class, we create the definition of an object using class and…the keyword object is important because that's what we create in the application.…